purposebakery/purposebakery/README.md

 ### 🥐 My bakery

 I generally bake the Android and Flutter flavours and am assisted by git, pipelines, an agile board and a hot cup of something.
-I'm currently working for [Basis](https://www.wearebasis.com/) and its awesome crew.

 ### ⛄ Projects current and past (some)